Section 01

 6sense

 Backbone of the program.
-Used for account selection, intent monitoring throughout the campaign, and triggering SDR sequences when accounts hit tier-one intent.
+Used for account selection, ongoing intent monitoring, and triggering BDR sequences when accounts hit tier-one intent.

 Phase 1 to 3